Greenray/phpapi/README.md

 #### DOC COMMENTS

 A full description of the format of doc comments can be found on the Sun Javadoc web site [javadoc](http://java.sun.com/j2se/javadoc/) .
-Doc comments look like this:
+Doc comments for phpAPI are look like this:

 /**<br />
  \* This is the typical format of a simple documentation comment<br />